 According to the report, men reported mostly verbal abuse and threats, humiliating behavior, bullying or harassment, with a very small incidence of physical violence (2%) and unwanted sexual attention (1%).

 Women reported verbal abuse, threats, and humiliating behavior at a slightly higher rate than that reported by men, but a fivefold occurrence of unwanted sexual attention, compared to that reported by men (p.30 in the report).
+These women may consider seeking the advice of a sexual harassment attorney as they may be entitled to compensation.

 The general conclusion from the survey provides a mixed picture.
 On a negative note, it is clear that the American workplace is a stressful environment for most workers; on a positive note, the majority of those surveyed reported “…that their job met at least one definition of ‘meaningful’ always or most of the time.”
 Maybe surprisingly, the survey found out that bosses are thought of as “…supportive, and 56 percent say that they have very good friends at work.”